NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

 ## Requirements
 - Ansible 2.9 or later
 - AWS Ansible collection
+- AWS secret(s) with the credentials neccesary to run SnapMirror ONTAP APIs against the FSx for ONTAP file systems.

 ## Installation
 There are three files used to create the report: